U-Pick Apples at Soons Orchards FAQ

 When can we pick apples?

-Once we open U-pick Labor Day weekend, apple picking will be open 10-4 each weekend plus holiday Mondays.
+Once we open U-pick Labor Day weekend, apple picking will be open 10-4 each weekend plus holiday Mondays - including Yom Kippur Sept 25.

-We will be open weekends until there’s not enough apples available; 2022 is a small crop, so we may not make it past Columbus Day, but we won't know til we get there.
+We will be open weekends until there’s not enough apples available; 2023 is a good crop, so we hope to have U-Pick open through October.

 What does it cost?
 Do I need to reserve a time?

-A small per-person charge (suspended at the moment) + a bag price ; you can buy as many bags as you like, but cannot bring your own.
-2022 bags are $20 peck/$30 half bushel.
+You can buy as many bags as you like, but cannot bring your own.
+2023 bags remain $20 peck/$30 half bushel.

-We do not charge for parking; we do appreciate car-pooling during the busy mid-sept to mid-oct season
+We do not charge for parking or entry; we do appreciate car-pooling during the busy mid-sept to mid-oct season.

 Is there a minimum amount to pick/bags to get for my group?